 stop 10 – Dam and Gatehouse

 If the drinking water of the Ashley Reservoir System flows out at the rock cut canal at the east edge of Wright’s Pond, then why is a gatehouse back here even needed?
 In 1897 Fomer Reservoir in Southampton, was joined via an 11 mile long pipeline to this southern point of Ashley Reservoir.
 This pipeline passes through East Mountain at the Bush Notch.
 It enters at the gatehouse here.
 There is a canal below your feet that helps the water enter Ashley.
-Later another pipeline was added that parallels this one.
+In that canal is a weir that slows down the water.
+In 1921 to 1923 another pipeline was added that parallels this one.
 Still later a third one was added that runs up to McLean from here.
 The second pipeline was placed into the same rock channel that held the first pipeline.
 This second pipeline was built a few years after the White Reservoir was finished in Westhampton in 1913.

 stop 11 – Railroad and Ice House

 Holyoke had its own city-owned railroad from where the Holyoke Heritage State Park is now into Westfield.
 The line is still active and is visible by the southern end of Ashley Pond.
 One of the heaviest users of this freight and passenger line was the Holyoke Ice Company.
 Their ice house is located about 40 yards from the back end of the road.
 The masonry section of the building is still there but the wooden roof and floor are long gone.
-This company harvested ice from Ashley Pond.
+This company harvested ice from Ashley Pond from 1900 to a little after WW2.
 It had a spike of the railroad come up along its side in order to load ice.
-Andrew Jackson Dibble owned this land in the 1890s.
+Andrew Dibble owned this land from 1870 to 1900.
 The cellar hole of his house is found 20 feet to the east of the ice house.

 stop 12 – Connor Reservoir